Configure GCP Workforce Pool IAM Bindings

 Beyond these examples

-These snippets focus on specific workforce pool IAM features: role binding for multiple members and incremental member grants.
-They’re intentionally minimal rather than full identity federation configurations.
+These snippets focus on specific workforce pool IAM features: role binding and member assignment, and workforce pool IAM configuration.
+They’re intentionally minimal rather than full identity management solutions.

-The examples reference pre-existing infrastructure such as workforce pools.
+The examples reference pre-existing infrastructure such as workforce pools (workforcePoolId) and location configuration.
 They focus on configuring IAM bindings rather than provisioning the pools themselves.

 To keep things focused, common IAM patterns are omitted, including: